 Field of work

 As a marine ecologist, I am concerned about how we can preserve and manage biological diversity in the fjord and the sea.
-My favorite organisms are the animals we find on the seabed or in the sediments.
+My favorite organisms are the animals living on the seabed or in the sediments.
 These often have exciting environmental histories to tell!

 Some of my research topics are: